kemitix/kemitix-checkstyle-ruleset/README.md

 Enums are considered to be of two distinct types: 'Class' or 'Value' enumerations.
 The distinction being that Class Enumerations have methods (other than `toString()`) defined.

-The values defined in the `enum` must much the appropriate pattern:
+The values defined in the `enum` must match the appropriate pattern:

 * Class: `^[A-Z][a-zA-Z0-9]*$`
 * Value: `^[A-Z][A-Z0-9]*(_[A-Z0-9]+)*$`